kwasett/skifree/README.md

-# Ceros Ski Code Challenge
+# Ceros Ski Code Challenge  By Seth

 Welcome to the Ceros Code Challenge - Ski Edition!